 Tissue wasting, or atrophy, refers to the weakening and wasting away of the skin, bones, and muscles in the affected limb.
 This can result in decreased strength and mobility, making it challenging to perform everyday activities.
 The affected limb may become visibly thinner and weaker over time.

-Muscle tightening, or contracture, is a condition where the muscles, tendons, and connective tissues in the hand, fingers, foot, or toes become tightened and fixed in a certain position.
-This can lead to stiffness, limited range of motion, and difficulty in using the affected limb.
+Muscle tightening, or contracture, is when the muscles, tendons, and connective tissues in the hand, fingers, foot, or toes become tightened and fixed in a particular position.
+This can lead to stiffness, limited range of motion, and difficulty using the affected limb.
 Contracture can significantly impact the individual’s ability to perform tasks that require fine motor skills.

 The prognosis of CRPS type 1 can vary from person to person.
-In some cases, the condition may go into spontaneous remission, meaning that the symptoms resolve on their own.
+Sometimes, the condition may go into spontaneous remission, meaning the symptoms resolve independently.
 However, for others, symptoms may persist and become chronic, causing long-term pain and functional limitations.

-Early diagnosis and prompt treatment play a crucial role in improving the prognosis of CRPS type 1.
+Early diagnosis and prompt treatment are crucial in improving the prognosis of CRPS type 1.
 Timely intervention can help prevent or minimize complications and increase the chances of symptom improvement and remission.

 Prevention of CRPS Type 1

-While it may not be possible to prevent CRPS type 1 entirely, there are steps that can be taken to reduce the risk of developing this condition.
-Studies have shown that certain preventive measures can be effective in lowering the risk of CRPS.
+While it may not be possible to prevent CRPS type 1 entirely, some steps can be taken to reduce the risk of developing this condition.
+Studies have shown that specific preventive measures can effectively lower the risk of CRPS.
 Here are some strategies that can help:

 1. Take high doses of vitamin C: Some studies suggest that vitamin C supplementation after a wrist fracture may reduce the risk of developing CRPS.
-Vitamin C is known for its antioxidant properties and its role in collagen formation, which may help support the healing process and prevent the onset of CRPS.
+Vitamin C is known for its antioxidant properties and role in collagen formation.
+It may help support the healing process and prevent the onset of CRPS.

-2. Practice early mobilization: After a stroke, early mobilization has been found to be beneficial in reducing the likelihood of developing CRPS.
+2. Practice early mobilization: Early mobilization reduces the likelihood of developing CRPS after a stroke.
 Engaging in gentle movement and exercise can help improve blood flow, reduce inflammation, and promote healing, potentially minimizing the risk of CRPS development.

 5. Avoid smoking: Smoking can impair blood flow and contribute to decreased wound healing and tissue damage.
 By quitting smoking or avoiding exposure to tobacco smoke, individuals can reduce the risk of CRPS development.

 Discussing potential preventive strategies with a healthcare professional is highly recommended.
-They can provide personalized guidance based on an individual’s specific circumstances and risk factors.
+They can provide personalized guidance based on individual circumstances and risk factors.

 Research and Advances in CRPS Type 1 Treatment